 ‘…the garden here was not a gentleman’s garden or a gardener’s garden, it was always an artist’s garden’ – Angelica Garnett

-The garden at Charleston was a canvas, a studio, a prop store, a stage, a sanctuary, and is absolutely central to the intense creativity of the place.
-Whether you’d like to put pen to paper; find a scene to paint; enjoy a picnic with friends; strike a chord (or two); or simply get away from it all, the garden is yours!
+The garden at Charleston was a canvas, a studio, a prop store, a stage, a sanctuary, and is absolutely central to the creativity of the place.
+We invite you to enjoy the garden and its spring flowers at your leisure.

 Charleston is sign-posted off the A27 Brighton to Eastbourne road, 7 miles east of Lewes, between the villages of Firle and Selmeston.

 The access road to Charleston from the A27 is a narrow rural road belonging to the Firle Estate.
 The road is uneven and has deep ditches on either sides; please take care and use the regular passing points if you encounter oncoming traffic.